Synthetic Regressing Control: Synthetic Regressing Control

-The goal of unit matching is to establish a correspondence between each control unit and the treated unit, aiming to minimize the distance between them.
+where $\mu_j=\lim\limits_{T\rightarrow\infty}T^{-1}\sum\nolimits_{t=1}^TY_{jt}$ for $j=1,\cdots,J+1$. \eqref{unit-regression-coef} represents a linear regression for each unit $j$, which we refer to as \emph{Unit Regressing}.
+The goal of unit regressing is to establish a correspondence between each control unit and the treated unit, aiming to minimize the distance between them.
 This process entails conducting a univariate regression analysis where the treated unit is regressed on the control unit.
 By doing so, we can estimate the counterfactual outcome for each control unit based on the pre-intervention regression fit.
+Using the regression method is to mimic the behavior of the treated unit before the intervention as closely as possible.

+From the unit regression, we construct the true regressed control values for each $j$ given by: